Orhan

 In the early stages of his reign, Orhan focused his energies on conquering most of northwestern Anatolia.
 The majority of these areas were under Byzantine rule and he won his first battle at Pelekanon against the Byzantine Emperor Andronikos III Palaiologos.
 Orhan also occupied the lands of the Karasids of Balıkesir and the Ahis of Ankara.

 A series of civil wars surrounding the ascension of the nine-year-old Byzantine emperor John V Palaiologos greatly benefited Orhan.
 In the Byzantine civil war of 1341–1347, the regent John VI Kantakouzenos married his daughter Theodora to Orhan and employed Ottoman warriors against the rival forces of the empress dowager, allowing them to loot Thrace.
 In the Byzantine civil war of 1352–1357, Kantakouzenos used Ottoman forces against John V, granting them the use of a European fortress at Çimpe around 1352.
 A major earthquake devastated Gallipoli (modern Gelibolu) two years later, after which Orhan's son, Süleyman Pasha, occupied the town, giving the Ottomans a strong bridgehead into mainland Europe.

-According to Muslim scholar Ibn Battuta, Orhan was "the greatest of the Turkmen kings and the richest in wealth, lands, and military forces".
+According to Muslim scholar Ibn Battuta, Orhan was "the greatest of the Turcoman kings and the richest in wealth, lands, and military forces".

 Passage of power

 Osman Gazi died in either 1323 or 1324, and Orhan succeeded him.
 According to Ottoman tradition, when Orhan succeeded his father, he proposed to his brother, Alaeddin, that they should share the emerging empire.
 The latter refused on the grounds that their father had designated Orhan as sole successor, and that the empire should not be divided.
 He only accepted as his share the revenues of a single village near Bursa.

-Orhan then told him, "Since, my brother, thou will not take the flocks and the herds that I offer thee, be thou the shepherd of my people; be my Vizier."
-The word vizier, vezir in the Ottoman language, from Arabic wazīr, meant the bearer of a burden.
-Alaeddin, in accepting the office, accepted his brother's burden of power, according to oriental historians.
-Alaeddin, like many of his successors in that office, did not often command the armies in person, but he occupied himself with the foundation and management of the civil and military institutions of the state.